OUR SERVICE TO THE COMMUNITY

 PUBLIC PROTECTION CLASSIFICATION / ISO

-The firefighters of the Williamson County Rescue Squad have a long and proud heritage.
+The firefighters of Williamson County Fire/Rescue have a long and proud heritage.
 So many have given their time and personal resources for the protection of life and property.
 Most do not know that because of their dedication, your property insurance is rated less than much of the United States.
 The men and women of the fire departments train and are evaluated regularly by the insurance industry.
 As a result, you have lower insurance rates because of their expertise in fighting fires.
 Often home owners and their insurance companies want to make sure they are being provided with the most competitive insurance rates, this is often based on your Public Protection Classification (PPC).
 Our Fire Marshal often reviews and provides feedback on PPC, if you would like to have information on your PPC, fill out the form to the right.